Montessori Practical Life is More Than Chores Joy in the Process

 Maria Montessori intended that the children she worked with were as independent as possible and that is why she created activities to train a series of skills related to coordination, precision, self-control, self-concept, discipline, concentration, autonomy, order, discipline and tolerance.

-At Greenleaves Montessori American School we are concerned that all the activities carried out by Kindergarten children develop the following objectives:
+At Greenleaves Montessori International School we are concerned that all the activities carried out by Kindergarten children develop the following objectives:

 Coordination, it is necessary for the exploration of the environment and the correct learning of contents.
 These activities develop: